 Although going to urgent care is cheaper than the ER, true medical emergencies should always be tended to at an emergency room.

-How to Dispute an ER Bill
+How to Reduce or Dispute an ER Bill

 Multiple factors contribute to the costs of surprise medical bills.
 Among these factors, the two most common reasons surprise bills exist are claim denials and out-of-network providers.

 As you can see, a trip to the emergency room can really vary in costs by what you’re going for and how long you end up staying.
-Plus, if you have health insurance with a deductible that isn’t met or insurance that won’t cover certain costs then what you’re actually paying can get very complicated.
+Plus, if you have health insurance with a deductible that isn’t met or insurance that won’t cover certain costs, then what you’re actually paying can get very complicated.

 An easier solution for many things people go to an ER for is Mira, where you can be seen by a local urgent care doctor today for as little as $45 per month and $99 per visit.
 Learn more about how Mira can simplify your health coverage.